reynandapp1997/Furniture/README.md

 ### Running locally

-Go open files in src > redux > actions > index.js, and edit the following line.
+Go open file in src > redux > actions > index.js, and edit the following line.
 And change it with your own local server

 ```javascript
 const api = 'https://furniture-server.herokuapp.com';